samuelclay/NewsBlur/README.md

     Then load up the database with empty NewsBlur tables and bootstrap the database:

-        ./manage.py migrate
         ./manage.py migrate --fake
         ./manage.py migrate
         ./manage.py loaddata config/fixtures/bootstrap.json

-    If you don't create a user during `syncdb`, the `bootstrap.json` file will create a newsblur user with no password.

  3. Start mongodb (if not already running):